 12.2 The submission of contributions to the meetings of TDAG, the study groups and their relevant groups shall be as follows:

-12.2.1 Member States, Sector Members, Associates, Academia, duly authorized entities and organizations and the chairmen and vice-chairmen of study groups or their relevant groups should submit their contributions to current ITU-D studies to the Director using the official templates made available online.
+12.2.1 Member States, ITU-D Sector Members, Associates, Academia, , other invited entities and organizations, and the chairmen and vice-chairmen of study groups or their relevant groups should submit their contributions to current ITU-D studies to the Director using the official templates made available online. {to be clarified}

 12.2.2 Such contributions should, inter alia, deal with the results of experience gained in telecommunication development, describe case studies and/or contain proposals for promoting balanced worldwide and regional telecommunication development.